-I decided to put together this comparison of two filter holders that I own, the Lee Filter Holder Vs CliK Elite Filter Holder after using the Lee Holder for over 12 months I just recently decided to try the CliK Elite Filter Holder, after my Scotland Photography for a Week trip, I bumped into a photographer that was using the CliK Holder and it looked great for my set-up.
+I decided to put together this comparison of two filter holders that I own.
+The Lee Filter Holder Vs CliK Elite Filter Holder after using the Lee Holder for over 12 months now, I just recently decided to try the CliK Elite Filter Holder after my Scotland Photography for a Week trip, I bumped into a photographer that was using the CliK Holder and it looked great for my set-up.

 I am in now way affiliated to either of these pieces of kit so what I write is my own personal opinions.

 I purchased my first batch of Photography Filters in January 2012 and they were by Kood I soon realized there limitations and required bigger filters for wide angle lenses.
 I learnt my lesson after spending £60 on filters and holders which I still actually have gathering dust on my office shelf today.

 I decided to go for a well tested filter brand, Lee Filters.

 I initially started out with the Lee Foundation Kit which consisted of The Filter Holder, Adapter to mount it to the lens and then a filter, Because I wanted to shoot wide angle I required big filters and they were 150mm x 100mm or 4″ x 6″ so not the smallest of filters.

 It wasn’t long before I had 2-3 filters and no filter holder, just a 3 filter sleeve or cloth as Lee supply… I needed a filter case if I was to be out shooting landscapes and wanted to protect them!

 Those of you that don’t know a 150mm x 100mm filter can cost from £100 – £150 so there not cheap and its wise to protect them, they are either glass or resin based depending on the manufacturer and they simply slide in front of your camera lens to equal the exposure of the bright sky so you get an overall better looking photo, that’s it in basic terms.